fgo-planner/npm-lib-data/data-types/README.md

 # data-types
-TypeScript type definitions for database entities.
+General purpose type definitions of database entities.
+For use by services/clients that do not have direct database access.